Fabiano-Felipe/Fabiano-Felipe/README.md

 ## Engineering Philosophy

 > *Ship a working prototype as soon as possible.
 Validate the idea for the Product/Service.
-> Generate proof of concept and learn quickly if this Product/Service have a market-fit.
->   if positive; Continue and Improve
+Generate proof of concept to learn quickly if this Product/Service have a strong or weak market-fit.
+If positive; Continue and Improve.
+If negative; Pivot.*
->   if negative; Pivot.*

 - Ship fast, iterate later.
 - Ship quality code, learn continuously.